robiningelbrecht/statistics-for-strava/docs/getting-started/challenges-and-trophies.md

-### Importing challenges and trophies
+# Importing challenges and trophies

-> [!IMPORTANT]
-> Only visible challenges on your public profile can be imported.
-Please make sure that your profile is public,
-> otherwise the app won't be able to import them
+!> Only visible challenges on your public profile can be imported.
+Please make sure that your profile is public, !> otherwise the app won't be able to import them

-#### Importing complete history

 Strava does not allow to fetch a complete history of your completed challenges and trophies.
 There's a little workaround if you'd still like to import these: